Schedule Demo

 Depending on your location and type of business, user access reviews could be a regulatory requirement.
 And even if they are not, multiple security and compliance guidelines recommend conducting a review at least once a year.
 Listed below are access review recommendations and mandates mentioned in some of the most pertinent security guides and regulations.

-The National Institute of Standards and Technology (NIST) is a US government agency that provides globally recognized cybersecurity guidelines and standards without imposing regulations.
-According to the AC-1 and AC-2 controls specified in NIST’s Special Publication 800-53, organizations are required to periodically review their access rights and policies.
-An organization can establish its own schedule for conducting user access reviews and use specialized software to carry out the review process.
+The National Institute of Standards and Technology (NIST) is a US government agency that provides widely accepted cybersecurity guidelines and standards.
+NIST’s Special Publication 800-53, specifically controls AC-1 and AC-2, requires organizations to review their access rights and policies periodically.
+Organizations can set their own schedules for these reviews and use specialized software to assist in the process.
 For more information, check out this overview of the NIST framework.

-The Payment Card Industry Data Security Standard (PCI DSS) is a globally recognized security standard for companies handling credit card and cardholder data.
-It requires organizations to implement granular access control, apply the principle of least privilege, and conduct periodic reviews of user roles and rights (Requirement 7).
-Additionally, Requirement 12 mandates an annual review of access control policies.
-Organizations have the flexibility to self-assess the frequency and quality of these reviews.
+The Payment Card Industry Data Security Standard (PCI DSS) is a global security standard for handling credit card and cardholder data.
+It mandates granular access control, the principle of least privilege, and periodic reviews of user roles and rights (Requirement 7).
+Requirement 12 also calls for an annual review of access control policies.
+Organizations can self-assess the frequency and quality of these reviews.

-The Health Insurance Portability and Accountability Act (HIPAA) governs data protection measures for companies in the healthcare industry in the US.
-HIPAA 164.308, Administrative Safeguards, mandates a periodic review of access policies and procedures to establish, document, review, and modify user access rights.
-The US Department of Health and Human Services performs audits to ensure compliance with this requirement.
+The Health Insurance Portability and Accountability Act (HIPAA) regulates data protection for US healthcare companies.
+HIPAA 164.308, Administrative Safeguards, requires a periodic review of access policies and procedures to manage user access rights.
+The US Department of Health and Human Services audits organizations to ensure compliance.

-The General Data Protection Regulation (GDPR) is a set of data privacy laws across the European Union (EU) that applies to organizations collecting and processing the personal data of EU residents.
-Article 32 of the GDPR requires organizations to audit data processing and those with access to it, including employees and third-party vendors.
-Failure to comply with this requirement may result in significant fines.
+The General Data Protection Regulation (GDPR) governs data privacy laws across the European Union (EU) and applies to organizations handling personal data of EU residents.
+Article 32 requires organizations to audit data processing and access, including employees and third-party vendors.
+Non-compliance can result in significant fines.

-The Sarbanes–Oxley Act (SOX) is a US law for public accounting organizations that requires entities to assess and report on internal controls for financial reporting and report integrity.
-SOX demands enforcement of access control procedures, including user access reviews, for digital records.
+The Sarbanes–Oxley Act (SOX) is a US law for public accounting organizations that mandates assessment and reporting on internal controls for financial reporting.
+SOX requires enforcement of access control procedures, including user access reviews for digital records.
 Organizations must comply with SOX during an annual audit by an independent auditor, and specialized SOX compliance software can help meet these requirements.

 Types of User Access Reviews